Chart Color Schemes

 Evatt's population is slightly younger than the national pattern

-Evatt's median age is 37 years, which is slightly older than the Australian Capital Territory's 35 but essentially aligned with the national average of 38 years.
-The age group of 5-14 years shows strong representation at 14.0%, compared to the Australian Capital Territory.
-However, the age group of 25-34 years is less prevalent at 13.7%.
-Since 2021, the age group of 75 to 84 years has grown from 3.4% to 5.9% of the population.
-Conversely, the age group of 65 to 74 years has declined from 10.4% to 8.6%.
-Population forecasts for Evatt in the year 2041 indicate substantial demographic changes.
-The age cohort of 85+ is projected to increase solidly by 25 people, from 60 to 86.
-Notably, the combined age groups of 65+ will account for 69% of total population growth, reflecting the area's aging demographic profile.
-In contrast, both age groups of 15-24 and 45-54 years are projected to see reduced numbers.
+Evatt's median age is 37 years, slightly older than the Australian Capital Territory's 35 but aligned with the national average of 38.
+The 5-14 age group comprises 14.0%, higher than the Australian Capital Territory, while the 25-34 cohort stands at 13.6%.
+Between 2021 and present, the 75-84 age group has grown from 3.4% to 5.9%.
+Conversely, the 65-74 cohort has decreased from 10.4% to 8.8%.
+By 2041, population forecasts indicate significant demographic changes for Evatt.
+The 85+ age cohort is projected to increase by 27 people (39%), from 72 to 100.
+Notably, the combined 65+ age groups will account for 70% of total population growth, reflecting the area's aging demographic profile.
+Meanwhile, both 15-24 and 45-54 age groups are projected to decrease in numbers.